 Publication Ethics & Malpractices Statement

-The publication of an article in the peer-reviewed journals published by the Universitas Muhammadiyah Malang is the process of permanent knowledge improvement.
-It is a direct reflection of the quality of the authors' work and the institutions that support them.
+The publication of an article in a peer-reviewed Jurnal Izdiha>r is an essential building block in the development of a coherent and respected network of knowledge.
+It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-Therefore, it is important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society of society-owned or sponsored journals.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

-The editor of JOESMENT is responsible for deciding which of the articles submitted to the journal should be published.
-The editor may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editor may confer with other editors or reviewers in making this decision.
+The editor of the Jurnal Izdiha>r is responsible for deciding which of the articles submitted to the journal should be published.
+The validation of the work in question and its importance to researchers and readers must always drive such decisions.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editors may confer with other editors or reviewers in making this decision.

 An editor at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.